SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

 ## More Information
-- Note that ABAP SQL statements offer syntax options for dynamic programming.
-For example, you can specify the data source to read from dynamically.
-See more information in the ABAP Keyword Documentation or the [ABAP cheat sheet on dynamic programming](06_Dynamic_Programming.md).
-    ```abap
-    DATA(dbtab) = 'ZDEMO_ABAP_FLSCH'.

-    "Selecting from a dynamically specified database table.
-    SELECT *
-      FROM (dbtab)
-      WHERE ...
-      INTO ...
-    ```
 - [This topic](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_sql.htm) serves as the entry point for topics about ABAP SQL in the ABAP Keyword Documentation.
 For the full details, check the subtopics there, especially topics not covered in this cheat sheet.
 - Find more topics in the ABAP Keyword Documentation such as the following:
   - ABAP SQL statements can contain [SQL path expressions](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensql_path_expression_glosry.htm).
 For more information, see [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_sql_path.htm).
 The executable example of the CDS view entities cheat sheet includes demo SQL statements.